-- the shifting clouds to clear.
-We waited for the sun.
-26

 - 26. If the writer were to delete the preceding sentence, the paragraph would primarily lose:

 - F. a restatement of an idea that emphasizes the hikers' anticipation when they reached the summit.

 - G. a statement that introduces the idea of waiting, which is the focus of the following paragraph.

 - H. an unnecessary detail that contradicts information presented earlier in the paragraph.

 - J. a clear image that conveys what the hikers saw when they reached the summit.

 - 27. A. NO CHANGE

 - B. Furthermore,

 - C. Once again,

 - D. Finally,

 - 28. Which choice most dramatically emphasizes the ruggedness of the landscape?

 - F. NO CHANGE

 - G. shattered over

 - H. smothered

 - J. went over